pjuwyD/demoservice/README.md

 This was parallelised using matrix of services (service1 and service2).
 The job will be executed on two workers, one for each service.
 The unit test will run depending on the context - for service1 or service2, and build will also run per service.

-This resulted in improvement of around half a minute in the building process (~60 sec comapring to ~90 sec).
+This resulted in improvement of around half a minute in the building process (~60 sec comparing to ~90 sec).
 If not built for 2 architectures, build process would finish in around 40 seconds.

 Published images can be found on the [Docker Hub repo](https://hub.docker.com/u/pjuwy).

 ## Deployment in docker
-For the purpose of conteinerised deployment, two approaches are implemented:
+For the purpose of containerized deployment, two approaches are implemented:

 ### Deploy using docker compose

 Docker compose is configured to use latest image, and passes environment variable `SERVICE1_URL` to the service2.
 Service2 exposes port 8080 to local port 8080 for the testing purposes.
-Common docker network is created so containers can comminicate using names.
+Common docker network is created so containers can communicate using names.

 Full docker compose:
 ```